 Jonathan writes for film, stage, TV, radio and animation.
 His first play was commissioned by the Oxford Playhouse Company (MAKING A DIFFERENCE) and he has since written stage plays for fringe, rep and the National Theatre (DIARY OF A NOBODY).
 As a film-writer, he was commissioned to write MALLORY and a feature version of THE TAMING OF THE SHREW, both for Damian Lewis (co-producing and starring) and Amber Entertainment.
 He has also written episodes for TV series such as THE BILL, EASTENDERS and HOLBY CITY.
 THE CANTERBURY TALES (HBO/S4C) was his first animated film – he was Nominated for an Oscar and went on to win a BAFTA, four EMMYs and many other awards worldwide.

 He has written over forty original plays for radio and created the series NUMBER 10 for BBC Radio 4 which won the 2010 Writers Guild Award for Best Radio Drama.
 His adaptation of Vasili Grossman’s LIFE AND FATE was the centrepiece of R4’s Autumn 2011 season.
-Recent radio plays for R4 include the 3 play series THE CLINTONS broadcast August 2016, REYKJAVIK and HOW DID I GET HERE?, all Afternoon Plays; three plays in THE PRICE OF OIL season; BORN IN THE DDR, a Saturday Play; a dramatisation of Walter Scott’s TALISMAN and THE RESERVE ROPE, both for Brill Productions/BBC.
+Recent radio dramas include THAT WAS THEN (returning for a second series soon), the 3 play series THE CLINTONS broadcast August 2016, REYKJAVIK and HOW DID I GET HERE?, all Afternoon Plays; three plays in THE PRICE OF OIL season; BORN IN THE DDR, a Saturday Play; a dramatisation of Walter Scott’s TALISMAN and THE RESERVE ROPE, both for Brill Productions/BBC.